AEFeinstein/Super-2023-Swadge-HW/3D-Print/README.md

 FDM Fasteners:

 Any #6 x 5/8" self tapping screw.
-The eggshells were delivered at Magfest 2023 with these screws:
+The eggshells were delivered at MAGFest 2023 with these screws:
 * Screws: https://www.mcmaster.com/92470A150/

 SLA Fasteners:

 The clear purple resin is not tappable.
 Use a press fit insert and a 6-32 x 1/2" screw instead.
-The eggshells were delivered at Magfest 2023 with these fasteners:
+The eggshells were delivered at MAGFest 2023 with these fasteners:
 * Threaded inserts: https://www.mcmaster.com/92395A113/
 * Screws: https://www.mcmaster.com/91772A146/